Calculated variables

 Adding a calculated variable

-Calculated variables are configured from Account settings > Statistics > Variable Settings > Add > Calculated Variable.
+Calculated variables are configured from Optimization settings > Variable Settings > Add > Calculated Variable.

 When adding a calculated variable, you are presented with the following options: